hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 10. **Check Hugo Preview**: preview your pull request is as expected using the Hugo preview link that shows up as a check in your pull reuqest.
 Ensure all tests pass.
 11. **Wait for Reviews**: the Hiero website community will review your new blog post and publish it once approved.

-## Getting in Contact
+## Find Support and Get In Touch
+We strive to be a welcoming community with lots of activity, opportunities and support for all.

+### Socials
-- Join us on [Discord](discord.gg/hyperledger) to chat with the Hiero community and maintainers.
+- Join us on [Hiero Python SDK Discord](https://discord.com/channels/905194001349627914/1336494517544681563), add it to your favourites andchat with the Hiero Python SDK community and maintainers.
 Feel free to ask questions, propose ideas, or discuss your PR.
+- Discuss programming or issues with the Hedera community [Hedera Python Discord](https://discord.com/channels/373889138199494658/535491161289261096).
-- Check the [Issues](../../issues) page for ongoing discussions.
+- Check the [Issues](https://github.com/hiero-ledger/hiero-sdk-python/issues) page for ongoing discussions.
+Comment on an issue and see the conversation grow.
+- Learn about our recent activities at [Hiero Blog](https://hiero.org/blog/)
+- Watch our Python SDK Community Calls at [LFDT Youtube Channel](https://www.youtube.com/@lfdecentralizedtrust/videos)

+### Documentation
+- Review our collection of first starter documentation: README.md, Contributing.md, Commit_Signing.md, README_linting.md, README_types.md.
+- View examples of our code at hiero/hedera_sdk_python/examples
+- View our codebase at hedera_sdk_python/src/hiero_sdk_python

-Thank you for helping improve the Hiero Python SDK!
+Thank you for contributing to the the Hiero Python SDK and its community!